 Price: TBC

-The caravan awnings we shortlisted last year are:
+The best caravan awnings from last season:

 There are some other great options out there – here you can see our pick of the best caravan awnings from last year.
-Anyone heading to the October NEC Show will also be able to see a variety of awnings on display, with our preview talking you through some of the brands you can expect to see there.
+Anyone heading to the upcoming February NEC Show will also be able to see a variety of awnings on display, with our preview talking you through some of the brands you can expect to see there.

 Westfield Galaxy

-Last year’s winner of the best caravan awning category was made by Westfield in Germany, and imported into this country by Quest Leisure.
+Last year’s winner of the best caravan awning title was made by Westfield in Germany, and imported into this country by Quest Leisure.
 The Galaxy awning was brand new for 2023, and very much aimed at the seasonal pitch market.

 It’s a full air single point inflation awning, made using Tencate and Mehler Airtex fabrics.
 It should certainly provide a sheltered, watertight and most of all elegant space for you to expand into when you come to stay in the caravan.